rbms-bsc/DCRMR/_pages/PPDM/Publication-Statement.md

 <a name="5.2.2.2">5.2.2.2</a> A publication statement includes a statement about the publication, release, or issuing of a published manifestation.

+## 5.2.21.Y.Y DCRMR elaboration of scope

+<a name="5.2.21.1.Y.Y">5.2.21.1.Y.Y</a>  In some cases, it is difficult or impossible to determine the publication status of a still image resource.
+In case of doubt, treat the material as unpublished, and record information on its inscription, fabrication, construction, etc. as a [Production statement](/DCRMR/ppdm/Production-statement/).

 ## 5.2.3 General rule

 <a name="5.2.3.1">5.2.3.1</a> Transcribe the Publication statement in the form and order in which it is presented on the preferred source of information, unless specifically instructed otherwise (see [Transcription, 0.4.94.05](/DCRMR/general-rules/Transcription/#0.4.94.05)).

 ## 5.2.31 Information covered by labels, etc.

-<a name="5.2.31.1">5.2.31.1</a> If any of the original details relating to the publication statement are covered by a label, stamp, overprint, or other means showing later information, transcribe the later information.
+<a name="5.2.31.1">5.2.31.1</a> If any of the original details relating to the publication statement are covered by a label, stamp, overprint, or other means showing later information (e.g., burnished our, scored through), transcribe the later information.
 If the original details are visible or otherwise available, always transcribe or give them in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [5.24.31.4](/DCRMR/ppdm/Note-on-publication-statement/#5.24.31.4)).

 >**Example:**
 >Publication statement: <CITE>A Amsterdam : Chez Paul Marret, marchand libraire dans le Beurs-straat, à la Renommée, 1699</CITE>